torbiak/creeperkeeper/README.md

 Assuming all the videos in a playlist are mp4 they can be losslessly concatenated (ie they will not be transcoded/re-encoded):

     crkr concat miel.m3u miel.mp4

+Finally, a version of ffmpeg with the `loudnorm` filter can normalize the audio loudness:

+    ffmpeg -i miel.mp4 -af loudnorm miel.norm.mp4